CE Sabadell FC: Last time in the top tier

+18 years outside of professional leagues

 CE Sabadell became a public limited sports company in 1991, being relegated to Segunda División B two years later, and immediately to Tercera División following severe economic problems.
 After achieving promotion in 1994 with a very young team guided by manager Antonio Jaurrieta, the club spent the following seventeen years in the third level (with the exception of 2006–07 in the fourth).
 In that dark period, there were only three highlights, two of them with manager Pere Valentí Mora in charge: the 1999-2000 Copa Federación de España title against the reserve team of Elche CF and a third-place finish the following season which allowed the team to play in the play-offs, with hopes of promotion to the second tier ended after a home defeat against Burgos CF. The third one was another unsuccessful promotion play-off after the team finished fourth in the 2008–09 Segunda División B. This time, the dream was over after a controversial game against Real Unión de Irún.
 Ramón Moya, who had also been the manager in the return to Segunda B two seasons before, narrowly missed a second promotion with the club.